krumbunny/glazemixup.com/src/manual/index.md

 Mixup keeps track of your glazes and helps you understand them.
 You can use Mixup to catalog the glazes you use and develop new glazes.
+Mixup takes a simplified approach to the world of glaze chemistry.
 All of your glazes and materials are kept in one list:

 ![The Mix List](/images/MixList.png)

-Mixup takes a simplified view of glazes and materials: everything in Mixup is a *mix*.
+Everything in Mixup is a *mix*.
 A mix is a mixture of other mixes or oxides.
 Every mix has a list of ingredient mixes by weight.
 So glazes are a mix, materials are a mix and glaze blends are a mix.
-Oxides are just themselves, a molecule with a weight, are they are the building blocks of Mixup.
+Oxides are a special kind of mix - they are just themselves, a molecule with a weight, are they are the building blocks of Mixup.
 It's mixes all the way down to oxides.

 Materials are usually specified in terms of oxides, like this analysis of Custer Feldspar: